hcldemo-app/refactorapp/README.md

 # refactorapp
-Repository to contain applications to be publicly refactored
+Repository to contain applications to be refactored